 Pressure still on Caps, but spotlight is on Fleury in Game 6

-Ottawa Senators' Kyle Turris celebrates after he scored the game-winning goal during overtime against the New York Rangers in Game 5 in the second round of the NHL hockey Stanley Cup playoffs in Ottawa on Saturday, May 6, 2017.
+Ottawa Senators center Kyle Turris, top left, and Alex Burrows celebrate after Turris scored the game-winning goal during overtime against the New York Rangers in Game 5 in the second round of the NHL hockey Stanley Cup playoffs in Ottawa on Saturday, May 6, 2017.
 The Senators won 5-4 in overtime.

 Add your comments below